sass/sass/proposal/module-system.md

   of extra work.
 This is the most likely feature to end up in a future release, but it's not central enough to include in the initial module system.

+* **Context-independent modules**.
+It's tempting to try to make the loaded form of a module, including the CSS it generates and the resolved values of all its variables, totally independent of the entrypoint that cause it to be loaded.
+  This would make it possible to share loaded modules across multiple compilations and potentially even serialize them to the filesystem for incremental compilation.

+  However, it's not feasible in practice.
+In practice, modules that generate CSS almost always do so based on some configuration, which may be changed by different entrypoints rendering caching useless.
+What's more, multiple modules may depend on the same shared module, and one may modify its configuration before the other uses it.
+Forbidding this case in general would effectively amount to forbidding modules from generating CSS.

+  Fortunately, implementations have a lot of leeway to cache information that the can statically determine to be context-independent, including source trees and potentially even constant-folded variable values and CSS trees.
+Full context independence isn't likely to provide much value in addition to that.

 ## Definitions

 ### Member